-I listen to the latest financial independence podcasts with a ‘classic‘ player, read news and commentary from around the world, send messages via different platforms, watch Netflix and manage an Outlook calendar and several email addresses with it.
+I listen to the latest financial independence podcasts with a ‘classic‘ player, read news and commentary from around the world, send messages via different platforms, watch Netflix and manage an Outlook calendar and several email addresses.

-Yes, I am one of the <1% of smart phone users operating a Windows phone in the wild.
-I’ve been this way since these phones were proudly branded Nokia, and I have my elderly parents hooked on Lumia Windows phones, too.
-I still think Windows phones are good for seniors or anyone who can’t stand Android or iPhone costs, security and privacy issues and design decisions that include planned obsolescence.
-It might not be your only phone (considering their incompatibility with some ‘essential’ modern apps), but, from my experience, Windows phones can make a solid primary call-making, email-checking, light web-surfing, etc. device even in 2019.
+Yes, I am one of the <1% of smart phone users operating a Windows (Lumia) phone in the wild.
+I’ve been this way since these phones were branded Nokia, and I have my elderly parents hooked on them, too.
+I still think Windows phones are good for seniors or anyone who can’t stand Android or iPhone costs — or security and privacy issues and design decisions that include planned obsolescence.
+It might not be your only phone considering their incompatibility with many apps and websites, but Windows phones can still make a solid primary call-making, email-checking, light web-surfing, device.

-To be sure, kids HATE Windows phones — mainly, as these phones have never featured the latest apps — and they currently seem to lose some features nearly daily.
-Yet, if you take time to use one even now, you start to realize how fantastic some of the remaining Windows phone features still are: Probably the best keyboard in the game, a “dark theme” since 2013, great sound, solid build quality, native integration with Microsoft Office etc. With sales of discontinued and sometimes refurbished units on Amazon and eBay, you can still join the Lumia family for (often well-)under $100.
+To be sure, kids HATE Windows phones.
+These phones have never featured the latest apps, and they now seem to lose some features daily.
+However, some of the remaining Windows phone features are still fantastic — probably the best keyboard in the game, a “dark theme” stock, great sound, solid build quality, native integration with Microsoft Office, etc. With sales of refurbished units on Amazon and eBay, it is still possible to join the Lumia family for well under $100.

-For frugal folks and FI junkies to consider: I’ve kept three family members on smart-enough phones for <$1000 total (including cases and spare batteries) since 2013, and through a few years of hardcore home renovation work — thank you Microsoft and Nokia.
-My Dad is still on his original phone.
-I’m by far the power user / abuser / loser of phones in our clutch, and I’ve been on the same <$60 Windows phone for over a year, knock on wood.
+For frugal folks and FI junkies to consider: since 2013, I’ve kept three family members equipped with smart-enough Windows Phones for <$1000 total in hardware, including cases, spare batteries and an external universal battery charger) — thank you Microsoft and Nokia.
+From that <$1k budget, I’ve had many phones and currently have three handsets; one is used as an offline mp3 player with swappable batteries.
+Dad is still on his original phone.
+I’m by far the power user / abuser / loser of phones in our clutch, and I’ve been on the same <$60 Windows phone for at least two years, knock on wood.

-Techies for years have been declaring the Windows phone “dead,” but I note the prices of discontinued Lumia gradually pushing up as people cotton on to digital minimalism — the idea of having and using “just enough” technology.
-Without going full Nokia flip phone, discount Windows phones offer users plenty of portable tech at a miserly price but with built-in social media and phone-dependency limits.
+Techies for years have been declaring the Windows phone “dead,” but I note the prices of discontinued Lumia phones gradually pushing up as people cotton on to digital minimalism — the idea of having and using “just enough” technology.
+Without going full flip phone, discount Windows phones offer users plenty of portable tech at a low price, but with built-in social media and technology limits.

 Yes, some things do frustrate me about Windows phones.
-No two model seems to work quite alike or to have the same features.
-Plus, my beloved phone is deconstructing in front of me as various apps and features just disappear, as both Microsoft and Nokia distance themselves from these awesome-for-the-price devices.
+No two model seems to work quite alike or have the same features.
+Also, the charging port has been a weak spot, in my experience (hence, the external universal battery charger).

 Even with the Windows phone declared deceased as early as 2016, more recent reports suggest that Windows 8.1 devices will carry-on until at least late 2023 … and phones running Windows 10 could potentially go on much longer.
-As these are Nokias inside, I’m betting aspects of my 2015-designed phone will work in 2040 :).
+Personally, I’m hoping that aspects of my 2015 phone will work in 2040.